AlexWendland/public-note/OMSCS/CS6200/Week 3 - Homework 2 (assessed).md

 The runtime of the algorithm will be $\Theta(\log(n))$, as it is similar to binary search but we have to reduce to a list of size $2$ or $3$.

+Let $T(n)$ be the run time of my algorithm on a list of size $n$.

 > [!warning] For the formal proof, I am going to assume that $T(n)$ is monotonically non-decreasing.
 > Intuitively this makes sense as you increase the size of the start list the size of the sub-list you are sorting increase also.
 Note that as it must terminate by reducing the size of the list to either 2 or 3 that will only increase the time for this to happen.
 (Though I appreciate this is not a formal proof.)

-Let $T(n)$ be the run time of my algorithm.
 Here I assume reading an entry from an array and checking it against a deterministic formula has cost $O(1)$ for some constant.

 To prove the runtime of $T(n)$ I want to define two additional sequences $L(n)$ and $U(n)$ such that $L(2) = L(3) = 1 = U(2) = U(3)$ and that
 $$L(n) = L\left (\frac{n}{2}\right ) + O(1) \mbox{ and } U(n) = U\left (\frac{3k}{4} \right ) + O(1).$$